SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/Preset.md

 #### **Important Considerations**

 * **Parameter Precedence**: The property for setting the maximum number of new tokens (e.g., `max_tokens`, `max_length`) is controlled by the workflow node's configuration, **not** the preset file.
-The value from the node will always override any equivalent setting in the preset.
+The value from the node should always override any equivalent setting in the preset.
 * **Valid JSON**: Preset files must be syntactically valid JSON.
 * **Backend Documentation**: The parameter keys and value types used in a preset file must be supported by the target